• Skip to primary navigation

 Baked Clam Dip

-Baked Clam Dip is one of our favorite appetizers!
-Featuring buttery onions, Italian bread crumbs, Parmesan and mozzarella, it's always a hit!
+Baked Clam Dip features the flavors of clams casino!
+With buttery onions, Italian bread crumbs, Parmesan and mozzarella, this seafood appetizer is always a hit!

 Print Pin Rate Save Go to Collections